odioski/FWCracker_v2/README.md

 Another option, if you rather not install Python is to use the Pyinstaller created executable.

-Navigate to dist folder and unzip FWCracker.zip Inside is FWCracker.exe
+Navigate to the dist folder and unzip FWCracker.zip Inside is FWCracker.exe

 # SUPPORT